Magnety/tuFramework_win/documentation/setting_up_paths.md

 nnU-Net relies on environment variables to know where raw data, preprocessed data and trained model weights are stored.
 To use the full functionality of nnU-Net, the following three environment variables must be set:

-1) nnUNet_raw_data_base: This is where nnU-Net finds the raw data and stored the cropped data.
-The folder located at nnUNet_raw_data_base must have at least the subfolder nnUNet_raw_data, which in turn contains one subfolder for each Task.
+1) tuFramework_raw_data_base: This is where nnU-Net finds the raw data and stored the cropped data.
+The folder located at tuFramework_raw_data_base must have at least the subfolder tuFramework_raw_data, which in turn contains one subfolder for each Task.
 It is the responsibility of the user to bring the raw data into the appropriate format - nnU-Net will then take care of the rest ;-) For more information on the required raw data format, see [here](dataset_conversion.md).

     Example tree structure:
     ```
-    nnUNet_raw_data_base/nnUNet_raw_data/Task002_Heart
+    tuFramework_raw_data_base/tuFramework_raw_data/Task002_Heart
     ├── dataset.json
     ├── imagesTr
     │   ├── la_003_0000.nii.gz